 4. PAYMENT OF FEES

 4.1.
 Fees.
 Customer will pay Company the then applicable fees described in the Order Form for the Services in accordance with the terms therein (the “Fees”).
-In addition to any other termination rights under this Agreement, upon seven days’ written notice to Customer, Company may terminate the Service if Customer fails to pay Fees.
-If Customer’s use of the Services exceeds the Service Capacity set forth on the Order Form or otherwise requires the payment of additional fees (per the terms of this Agreement), Customer shall be billed for such usage and Customer agrees to pay the additional fees in the manner provided herein.
-Company reserves the right to change the Fees or applicable charges and to institute new charges and Fees at the end of the Initial Service Term or the current renewal term, upon thirty (30) days prior notice to Customer (which may be sent by email).
+In addition to any other termination rights under this Agreement, upon seven days’ written notice to Customer, Company may terminate the Service if Customer fails to pay Fees by date due for payment.
+If Customer’s use of the Services exceeds the Service Capacity set forth on the Order Form or otherwise requires the payment of additional fees (per the terms of this Agreement or in the Order Form), Customer shall be billed for such usage and Customer agrees to pay the additional fees in the manner provided herein.
+Company reserves the right to change the Fees or applicable charges and to institute new charges and Fees at the end of the Term or the end of the current renewal period, upon thirty (30) days prior notice to Customer (which may be sent by email).
 If Customer believes that Company has billed Customer incorrectly, Customer must contact Company no later than 30 days after the closing date on the first billing statement in which the error or problem appeared, in order to receive an adjustment or credit.
+If no such contact is received within the foregoing timeframe, the relevant bill shall be deemed to be accepted by the Customer and shall be final and binding and paid in full.
 Inquiries should be directed to Company’s customer support department.

 4.2.
 Invoicing.
 Company may choose to bill through an invoice, in which case, full payment for invoices issued in any given month must be received by Company thirty (30) days after the mailing date of the invoice.
 Unpaid amounts are subject to a finance charge of 1.5% per month on any outstanding balance, or the maximum permitted by law, whichever is lower, plus all expenses of collection and may result in immediate termination of Service.